Ninedeadeyes/7-Dungeons-Deep/README.md

 Made Attempt to modularize the game.
 Originally all code is within game.py.
 Click on game(mod version).py to run modulated version.

 Thanks to SauceChord to modularizing the 'Enemy' class which I had issues with performance.
+I have uploaded his version within 'SauceChord'.

 Key features